PXshadow/openLR/readme.md

 Project will be compiled into bin folder.
 Be aware that you can compile to other platforms regardless of the platform you are on, however, compiling to a non-native platform will not produce a native C++ build, and will most likely suffer from performance hits.

+If running on a debian based linux branch, the file 'openLR' will need to be renamed to 'openLR.sh'.
+This has been tested on Ubuntu and Lubuntu.
+Other haxe supported linux branches have not been tested.

 Note: If you are running Windows 10 Ubuntu Bash, you will need to update Ubuntu and install G++ if you have not already.
 Run the command `sudo apt install g++` and the project should correctly compile to the Linux target.